turlodales/BlueBoard/README.md

 - [x] iOS 8
 - [x] iOS 9
 - [x] iOS 10
-- [ ] iOS 11
+- [x] iOS 11
 - [ ] iOS 12

-my plain is to make a working verson of SpinSettings for ios 11.0 to 12.0
+my plain is to make a working verson of BlueBoard for ios 11.0 to 12.0

 why am i putting is on github: